Skip to content

 Circle Traps

-The 2025 VCE Best Management Practices does not mention traps, so while it is not prohibited neither is it recommended and the City of Charlottesville does not explicitly endorse or encourage the use of traps.
+The 2025 VCE Best Management Practices does not mention traps and the City of Charlottesville does not endorse or encourage their use.
 If you choose this option, apply beginning in mid‑April.
 You can make them yourself by forming a funnel of window screening around the trunk and attaching a collection bag at the top.
 As nymphs and later adults move upward they are guided into the bag and cannot escape.
 Pre‑assembled circle traps are also available if you prefer not to build your own.
 Circle traps now exist in several variations that all rely on the upward‑funneling principle.
 The classic design uses a screen funnel and mesh bag, while commercial versions use more durable materials, rigid funnels, and zippered chambers for easier installation.
 Research settings also use modified versions sized for vineyard posts or paired with attractants, and mesh‑based variants keep captured insects alive so their aggregation cues can help draw additional SLF into the trap.
 Experimental cone‑top or lampshade designs add textured interior surfaces intended to encourage females to lay eggs inside a removable chamber, though these remain under evaluation.
-See Rutgers Extension’s Management and Trapping Spotted Lanternfly.
 If you’d like to build your own circle trap, see Penn State Extension’s article How to Build a Spotted Lanternfly Circle Trap and Spotted Lanternfly Circle Trap.
 There are many videos on the web describing how to make DIY traps with a variety of materials.

 Biological Controls

-Biological control of spotted lanternfly focuses on tiny parasitoid wasps from its native range that attack eggs and nymphs, offering a potential path for long‑term population suppression.
+Some biological control of spotted lanternfly research focuses on tiny parasitoid wasps from its native range that attack eggs and nymphs, offering a potential path for long‑term population suppression.
 U.S. researchers are still testing these wasps for safety and host‑specificity, and none have been approved for general release yet.
 General predators like birds or mantises eat lanternflies occasionally but do not significantly reduce populations.
+Native and naturalized insect predators do play a role in the battle.

 Natural pathogens also play a role in suppressing populations.
 VCE lists Venerate XC (containing the bacterium Burkholderia spp. strain A396) as a biological control option for use from early May to early June.
-While such biological and fungal preparations—including those containing the fungus Beauveria bassiana—are organic, they are typically slower-acting than chemicals.
+While such biological and fungal preparations—including those containing the fungus Beauveria bassiana (which appears in some commercial products) —are organic, they are typically slower-acting than chemicals.
 Furthermore, the effectiveness of fungal treatments, in particular, depends heavily on moisture and temperature.
 Other fungi occur naturally.
 The native fungus Batkoa major can cause “summit disease,” characterized by infected insects climbing upward before dying to better disperse spores.
 While researchers at Penn State and Cornell have identified the fungi — Batkoa major and Beauveria bassiana — as significant natural enemies, they do not yet provide reliable population control on their own.
-VCE prioritizes more established Integrated Pest Management (IPM) strategies—such as managing preferred host plants like the tree of heaven, destroying egg masses, and applying targeted contact or systemic insecticides during the appropriate windows.
+VCE prioritizes more established Integrated Pest Management (IPM) strategies—such as removing tree of heaven, destroying egg masses, and applying targeted contact or systemic insecticides during the appropriate windows.

 Virginia Cooperative Extension recommends both contact and systemic insecticides for controlling spotted lanternfly.
-The 2026 Pest Management Guide (section 4‑60) notes that SLFs occur on plants from May through October and that treatments may begin in May and be repeated as needed.
-Contact insecticides—carbaryl, malathion, bifenthrin, and other synthetic pyrethroids such as tau‑fluvalinate—are applied as spot sprays to tree trunks, branches, and foliage where SLF are actively feeding, beginning in May and continuing into early July.
+Contact insecticides—carbaryl, malathion, bifenthrin, and other synthetic pyrethroids such as zeta-cypermethrin and tau‑fluvalinate (sold in premixes with the fungicide tebuconazole) —are applied as spot sprays to tree trunks, branches, and foliage where SLF are actively feeding, beginning in May and through early July and may be repeated in the fall as needed.
 Though they work by different mechanisms, all ultimately kill SLF by overstimulating the insect’s nervous system to the point of paralysis and death.
 Bifenthrin and other pyrethroids disrupt sodium channels in nerve cell membranes, causing nerves to fire uncontrollably, while carbaryl and malathion block the enzyme that normally clears chemical signals between nerve cells, with the same fatal result.
+Contact insecticides kill spotted lanternfly when the insect is directly sprayed or when it walks across a treated surface.
+Their effectiveness depends on the product’s chemistry, the insect’s life stage and behavior, environmental conditions, and the quality of the application.
+As a result, the duration and level of control can vary.

 For organic control, VCE lists three options: insecticidal soap, natural pyrethrins, and neem oil.
 Natural pyrethrins kill SLF the same way synthetic pyrethroids do—by disrupting sodium channels and causing paralysis—but they break down rapidly in sunlight and air, so repeated applications are needed.
 Insecticidal soap works on contact by disrupting cell membranes, making it most effective on young nymphs.
 Neem oil works more slowly, interfering with the hormones that regulate molting and reproduction, acting as a feeding deterrent, and—at sufficient concentration—suffocating insects by blocking their breathing pores.
 Because SLF is highly mobile and residues from organic products dissipate quickly, repeated applications of all organic options are often necessary as new individuals move into treated areas.
-Apply from May through early July.
+Apply from May through early July and repeat in the fall as needed.

 Systemic insecticides can be applied from mid‑July through September.
 The two products listed by Virginia Cooperative Extension—dinotefuran and imidacloprid—are absorbed into the tree’s vascular system and kill SLF when the insects feed on treated sap.
 Both are neonicotinoids, which overstimulate the insect nervous system by binding to nicotinic acetylcholine receptors, ultimately causing paralysis and death.
 They are relatively low in toxicity to people and other vertebrates, but highly toxic to bees and other beneficial insects, which is why VCE requires that they be applied only after the tree has finished flowering and not when flowering weeds are present within the root zone.

-Systemics provide longer‑lasting protection than contact sprays and are especially valuable for large or tall trees that are difficult to spray thoroughly, or in situations where repeated contact treatments aren’t practical.
-Dinotefuran acts quickly—often within 24 hours of a trunk injection, for instance—making it well suited for midsummer through fall (mid-July to September) targeting of adults, while imidacloprid moves more slowly but tends to have a longer residual and is applied only after bloom, typically from late spring through July.
+Systemic insecticides provide longer‑lasting protection than contact sprays and are especially useful for large or tall trees that are difficult to treat thoroughly, or in situations where repeated contact applications aren’t practical.
+Dinotefuran acts quickly—for instance, often within 24 hours of a trunk injection—making it well suited for targeting adults from mid‑July through September, while imidacloprid moves more slowly but offers a longer residual.
+Although imidacloprid is traditionally applied only after bloom (typically late spring through July) to protect pollinators, current VCE guidance lists both products for mid‑July to September applications.
+This timing maximizes pollinator safety, ensures peak insecticide concentrations during the period of most intense stationary feeding, and reduces the risk of groundwater contamination.
 Systemic treatments are used both to create “trap trees” from remaining male tree of heaven and to protect high‑value landscape trees from feeding damage.
-While homeowners can feasibly apply soil drenches or basal bark sprays, trunk injections for large or sensitive trees are best left to licensed professionals to ensure precision and safety.
+Homeowners can apply soil drenches or basal bark sprays, but trunk injections—especially for large or sensitive trees—are best left to licensed professionals to ensure precision and safety.

 Note that SLF does not need to appear on the insecticide label, but the treated plant does, so make sure the product is labeled for trees and shrubs, or for fruit and grapes if treating those crops.
 Avoid treating plants that are currently in flower to protect pollinators.
 In all cases, treat only where SLF are actively present rather than blanket-spraying an entire tree or yard.
 As with any pesticide, always read and follow the product label — the label is the law.